tarwn/lessthandot-hugo/blogs/content/posts/2018-03-01-north-to-alaska.md

 </p>

 <p style="padding-left: 30px">
   <strong>SQL Server: The Intelligent Database</strong><br /> You need a data platform that can accelerate the decisions for your business to maintain advantages over the competition.
 Microsoft is developing many new features, and improving existing capabilities within SQL Server, to create an intelligent database.
 Automatic tuning, adaptive query processing, and operational analytics are transforming the relational database you know, while new features are continually introduced into Azure SQL Database.
-Join me to gain an insider’s perspective on investments being made to make your SQL Server databases smarter: enabling your company gain an intelligent edge.
+Join me to gain an insider's perspective on investments being made to make your SQL Server databases smarter: enabling your company gain an intelligent edge.
 </p>

 In addition, you'll also get to hear from other fantastic speakers – Buck Woody, also of Microsoft; Tim Ford, organizing and teaching; Jason Hall of Sentry One (who previously gave one of my all-time favorite SQL Cruise sessions on tempdb); Itzik Ben-Gan, which has me geeked out; and Kevin Kline of Sentry One, who has always been one of my favorite instructors.